pboling/railsbling.com/content/posts/el-capitan-homebrew-ruby-qt5-java.md

 ### Xcode

-The El Capitan install wiped out my Xcode install, so I had to search for it in the App Store and reinstall.
+~~The El Capitan install wiped out my Xcode install~~, so I had to search for it in the App Store and reinstall.
+I now believe that I deleted Xcode awhile ago and forgot, hence the reinstall.
+I did this on a machine that I rarely use.

 After Xcode is finished installing, open [iTerm](https://www.iterm2.com/downloads.html), which I use as a Terminal.app replacement, or Terminal.app if you are so inclined.